ConnorMcCranie/DnD/for_dm/items/all_items/all_items_poems.md

 <div style="page-break-after:always">&nbsp;</div>

-Poem describing the Eyes of Zarus found in Archive of Auxillary Attunement:
+Poem describing the Eyes of Zarus found in Archive of Auxiliary Attunement:

 > In the time of ancient lore, where secrets dare not tread.
 > There lie the Eyes of Zarus, with power widely spread.